barrantesc/My-Cool-Note-Taker/README.md

 # My-Cool-Note-Taker

 ## Description
-A backend application for an e-commerce retail site.
+A note taker application that allows users to create, save and delete notes.

 ## Technologies
 * HTML